Contact RRSC Council Members

 He currently serves as a member of the Tennessee Air Pollution Control Board, is co-chair of the Air Quality sub-committee for the Tennessee Chamber of Commerce and Industry and is vice-president of the Tennessee Paper Council.
 He is also an active member of the Tennessee Valley Industrial Committee.

-He has a B.S. degree from the University of Tennessee and an M.S. from the University of Cincinnati and is a registered Professional Engineer.
+He has a Bachelor of Science degree from the University of Tennessee and a Master of Science from the University of Cincinnati and is a registered Professional Engineer.

 Kim Klinker

 Klinker is the CFO of Klinker Management LLC, which holds a long-term land easement agreement with TVA for the rights to operate and maintain Hornsby Hollow Campground.
 This campground is a 54-acre peninsula located on Watts Bar Lake, Ten Mile, TN.
-It has 109 RV campsites, a large boat ramp, boat slips, playground, swim beaches, boat rental area, pavilion, fishing pier, walking trial, and bath houses.
-Kim Klinker and her husband have operated Hornsby Hollow Campground since March 2006.
+It has 109 RV campsites, a large boat ramp, boat slips, playground, swim beaches, boat rental area, pavilion, fishing pier, walking trail, and bathhouses.
+She and her husband have operated Hornsby Hollow Campground since March 2006.

-She held a stock brokerage, municipal bonds, and commodities options license working for a company on the Chicago Board of Trade and for a large bank institution in Indianapolis, IN.
-She also was Senior Finance Associate for Subaru Isuzu Automotive Manufacturing plant, where she oversaw its cash flow activities and forecast.
+She held a stock brokerage, municipal bonds, and commodities options license, working for a company on the Chicago Board of Trade and for a large bank institution in Indianapolis, IN.
+She was also a Senior Finance Associate for Subaru Isuzu Automotive Manufacturing plant, where she oversaw its cash flow activities and forecasts.

-She graduated with a B.S. degree in Finance and a B.S. degree in Business Administration from Ball State University in 1988.
+She graduated with a Bachelor of Science degree in Finance and a Bachelor of Science degree in Business Administration from Ball State University in 1988.

 Whitney Lipscomb

 Lipscomb works in the Mississippi Attorney General’s office.
-Formerly she was Deputy Chief of Staff and Counsel to Governor Phil Bryant.
-In that role she coordinated with the Governor and Chief of Staff daily on policy, legal, cabinet, communications and administrative issues.
+She was formerly Deputy Chief of Staff and Counsel to Governor Phil Bryant.
+In that role, she coordinated with the Governor and Chief of Staff daily on policy, legal, cabinet, communications, and administrative issues.
 She also served as the principal policy advisor to the Governor on environmental, energy, emergency management and marine resource policy.

 She previously practiced law at Balch & Bingham LLP in Gulfport, Miss., where she regularly represented business entities, community and economic development organizations, public agencies, and a utility company in litigation, environmental, real estate and business matters.